mmaxin/hide-and-seek-game/rules.md

 ### End of the Road: 6 points
 {: #road }

-- *The **end** of the road must be visible: We need to see down the line, not across the road!*
+- *The **end** of the road must be visible: We need to see down the road, not across the road!*

 - *I'll probably accept any path, alley, or road where both interior walls are visible (you can't see the end of a curving road, but both walls is good enough).*

-- *I'll probably reject plazas, hallways (indoors is illegal!), and roads where only one wall is visible (that's not looking down the line!).*
+- *I'll probably reject plazas, hallways (indoors is illegal!), and roads where only one wall is visible (that's looking across the road!).*

 - *For maximum points, you'll need to be at an intersection to be able to send multiple photos of unique roads from a single location!*